 If you are interested in a career as a lawyer working in an international environment and want to learn more about training at Slaughter and May, you can read more about our work experience schemes and campus events and apply online.

 Lawyers in our Brussels office work closely with the rest of the Competition Group in London, Hong Kong and Beijing.
-Most of our qualified lawyers in Brussels are employed here on a secondment basis (after having spent some time in the London office).
+Although most of our qualified lawyers in Brussels are working here on a secondment basis (after having spent some time in the London office), we also recruit EU qualified lawyers directly in Brussels.

 We also have a number of paralegal positions across the Firm.
-We have one paralegal position in Brussels; we are currently inviting applications from suitable candidates who would be available to start work in September 2018 for a fixed 12 month period (further details are available here).
+We have one paralegal position in Brussels which is currently filled for the 12 months to end August 2019.
+We are already inviting applications from suitable candidates who would be available to start work in September 2019 for a fixed 12 month period (further details are already available here).
 Paralegal positions are also available at various times in our London office.

 'Best Friends' firms